 Everyday picture books are significantly harder to find.

-I know of only two existing and two in the pipeline from major American publishers.
+I know of only three existing and three in the pipeline from major American publishers.
 There is the remarkable and early 2008 Uncle Bobby’s Wedding.
-Then there is the 2017 The Adventures of Honey & Leon about two dogs who follow their two New York City dads on a vacation to the south of France.
-In 2018, we also look forward to the release of Harriet Gets Carried Away (featuring a mixed-race family) and The True Adventures of Esther the Wonder Pig.
-All four depict same-sex-male-led families.
+Then there is the 2015 A Crow of His Own about a crow finding his place on a farm with two male farmers and the 2017 The Adventures of Honey & Leon about two dogs who follow their two New York City dads on a vacation to the south of France.
+In 2018, we also look forward to the release of Grace for Gus, Harriet Gets Carried Away (featuring a mixed-race family) and The True Adventures of Esther the Wonder Pig.
+All six depict same-sex-male-led families.

 I know of none existing, or expected, from major American publishers depicting a child with two moms.